thriveweb/sailinginparadise/content/boatTours/2018-08-31-corporate-events.md

   Our catamarans offer comfort, space and style and are guaranteed to create a social atmosphere for your cruise.
 With 30 and 20 capacity boats in the fleet, Sailing in Paradise can accommodate small intimate groups or larger gatherings.
-We can also arrange additional vessels for a 'yacht raft up' for up to 90 people.
+We can also arrange for a 'yacht raft up' for up to 80 people.
 Imagine your own private fleet of yachts setting sail for a secret rendezvous location for an afternoon of fun in the sunshine.

   For the ultimate in stress-free corporate event planning we offer a range of catering and drinks packages.
 Partnering with some of the Gold Coast's best caterers our guests can enjoy a plethora of dining options from gourmet grazing boards to private chefs.
 We also offer a range of beverage packages or welcome BYO.